Here are a few pieces of advice for graduating seniors to help you get the most out of your final year before you turn that tassel at graduation.

 If public speaking and interviewing is difficult for you, now is the time to try to find a class or help from your career center.
 There are even tech resources to help you out.
 A little bit of practice goes a long way.

-You’ve had a lot of fun over the last few years, no doubt.
+You’ve had a lot of fun over the last few years no doubt.
 Chances are your Facebook, Twitter, and Instagram profiles (to name just a few) are a digital record of a lot of those good times.
-But as you get ready to graduate and try to land your new career, it’s time to think about what types of things you have out there on the internet about you that might not look too flattering.
+Yet as you get ready to graduate and try to land your new career, it’s time to think about what types of things you have out there on the internet that might not look too flattering.

 What do you think a hiring manager is going to think when they see pictures of you doing a keg stand or reads all of those angry tweets between you and your ex?
 If you don’t think that hiring managers and recruiters look at those sites — you’re wrong.
 While they won’t rely on them to the extent that they will LinkedIn, they do scan them for red flags.
 Now is your time to start removing some of those red flags and avoid any new ones because your online image is more important today than ever before.

 Your senior year can still be fun and full of memories — don’t worry.
 But figuring out where you want to be after school and making a few shrewd moves to maximize your final year of school could pay big dividends once you graduate.
 What’s even better than your final graduation party?
 Accepting your first great job offer.
 Set a plan, follow through, and use your senior year to jumpstart the rest of your life.